open-metadata/OpenMetadata/openmetadata-docs/content/v1.4.x-SNAPSHOT/how-to-guides/admin-guide/index.md

   Know it all about Roles and Policies to get started.
 {%/inlineCallout%}

-Set up fine-grained alerts and notifications to keep your data teams updated.
+Set up fine-grained alerts and notifications for important data operations such as schema changes, pipeline failures, and data quality issues.
 {%inlineCallout
   color="violet-70"
-  bold="Set up Alerts and Notifications" icon="MdOutlineNotificationsActive"
+  bold="Set up Data Observability Alerts and Notifications" icon="notifications" href="/how-to-guides/admin-guide/alerts"%}
-  href="/how-to-guides/admin-guide/alerts"%}
   Send alerts to multiple destinations to keep the team informed.
 {%/inlineCallout%}